DigitalScriptorium/ds-open-refine/instructions/merge-new-data.md

 ### Integrating new values from enriched data with data dictionaries

-1. Copy `VALUE.csv` from ds-data reconciled repository to local machine for the type of metadata to be merged
+1. Copy `VALUE.csv` from [`ds-data/terms/reconciled`](https://github.com/DigitalScriptorium/ds-data/tree/main/terms/reconciled) repository to local machine for the type of metadata to be merged
 2. Load `VALUE.csv` and `VALUE-add.csv` simultaneously into OpenRefine
 3. Name file `VALUE-new`